 Be Accountable

-Alex explained, “When I got tempted to get in the car and go to a cruising spot, I could instead call a friend who knew of my difficulties and I would ask if we could get together and play racquetball, or go to a movie, or simply sit down and talk for a while.
+Alex explained, “When I got tempted to seek sexual encounters, I could instead call a friend who knew of my difficulties and I would ask if we could get together and play racquetball, or go to a movie, or simply sit down and talk for a while.
 Often such activity only served to get me through a single night when I was having problems.
 But it got me through one night.
 Remember that when we are talking about addictive behaviors, the old twelve–step motto of ‘one day at a time’ is all we can ask for and probably all we should attempt.
-Over time, I found that my crises tended to diminish in intensity and frequency, but there were definitely many nights I had to call one of my emergency resources.”
+Over time, I found that my crises tended to diminish in intensity and frequency, but there were many nights I had to call one of my emergency resources.”

 Experience Healthy Excitement

 Why do we sexualize the solution to our needs?
 Alan Medinger wrote, “I believe we do this because sex is one of the most intense experiences most people have, and whatever sex touches becomes more alive.
-Just as salt enhances the flavor of food, sex intensifies the power of any experience.” (“De-Sexualizing the Deeper Need,” Regeneration News, Baltimore, MD, Sep.
-1994, p.
-2.)
+Just as salt enhances the flavor of food, sex intensifies the power of any experience.”[16]
 Sex brings excitement when you are lonely or bored.

 Replace Negatives with Positives

-If you focus on the negative—all the things you can’t do—the past you are trying to leave behind will seem even more attractive.
-Instead, focus on the positive—all the great things you are working toward.
-The old behaviors brought only temporary pleasure, while the new ones will bring lasting joy.
+If you focus on the negative—the things you can’t do—the past you are trying to leave behind may seem more attractive.
+Instead, focus on the positive—the great things you are working toward.
+The old behaviors brought only temporary pleasure, while the new ones can bring lasting joy.
 Changing behaviors does not have to be viewed as restrictive.
 Instead, look at it as opening a whole new world of opportunity.
-In reality, the old behavioral patterns were restrictive; they locked you into addictive patterns of responding and they held you back from the things you really wanted.
-Changing your behavior to be in line with your values will release you to move to higher levels of fulfillment and joy.
-Don’t concentrate on the things you are removing from your life, but focus on things you will add to your life.
+The old behavioral patterns were restrictive; they locked you into addictive patterns of responding and they held you back from the things you really wanted.
+Changing your behavior to be in line with your values will let you move to higher levels of fulfillment and joy.
+Don’t concentrate on the things you are removing from your life but focus on things you will add to your life.

 Appropriately Respond to Setbacks

-As you begin to face issues head on, you may experience increased stress as old wounds are opened and dealt with.
-As a result, you may experience a greater pull toward old behaviors as a way to cope with these increased feelings.
+As you begin to face issues head on, you may temporarily experience increased stress as old wounds are opened and dealt with.
+As a result, you may experience a greater pull toward old behaviors to cope with these increased feelings.
 Therefore, be on guard with increased resistance to avoid setbacks.
-Recommit yourself to your new goals, knowing that as you work to resolve your issues, the temptations may be strong, but your determination is even stronger.
+Recommit yourself to your new goals, knowing that as you work to resolve your issues, the temptations may be strong, but your determination can be even stronger.

-If you do backslide, don’t think that everything has gone down the drain.
+If you do backslide, don’t think that everything is lost.
 Don’t minimize the consequences of what happened, but realize it is only a temporary setback and don’t let it defeat you.
 A slip or even a fall does not return you to point zero.
-Get back on your feet with new resolve and remember that all forward movement is cumulative and makes a difference.
+Get back on your feet with new resolve and remember that all forward movements are cumulative and make a difference.
 The very fact that you feel bad about it shows you are progressing.
 Don’t cover up the pain because pain is a warning.
 Feel it completely, repent, pick up the pieces, and move ahead.
 Learn from your mistake, so if you see the pattern developing again, you will have the experience and tools to stop it before it develops into homosexual actions.
 Focus on the progress you have made.
 Read your journal to remind yourself how far you have come.
 If you don’t reach your goal the first time, don’t consider yourself a failure.
-Failure is not trying at all.
+Failure is when you don’t try at all.

-Consider how you would respond if you were to eat something you shouldn’t on a diet.
-You could either tell yourself you slipped and immediately resume your diet or you could feel so guilty that you go on a self-defeating food binge.
-If you continue binging, you regain all the weight you lost, and then blame the diet for not working.
+Consider how you would respond if you were to eat something you shouldn’t when on a diet.
+You could either tell yourself you slipped and immediately resume your diet, or you could feel guilty and go on a self-defeating food binge.
+If you continue binging, you regain all the weight you lost and then blame the diet for not working.
 In fact, the diet was working well; it was the way you responded to your setback that caused your defeat.

 Fantasy

-Mark Laaser writes that the three building blocks of sexual addiction are fantasy, pornography, and masturbation.
-(The Secret Sin: Healing the Wounds of Sexual Addiction, Zondervan Publishing House, Grand Rapids, ND, 1992, p.
-29.)
+Mark Laaser writes that the three building blocks of sexual addiction are fantasy, pornography, and masturbation.[17]
 James Allen wrote that a man’s mind is like a garden that may be intelligently cultivated or allowed to run wild, but whether cultivated or neglected, it will produce either useful plants or useless weeds.
 Whatever we allow to enter our minds will always bear fruit.
 Fantasy is damaging because it keeps us separated from reality.
 When you fantasize, you build a self-focused, self-pleasing world of fragments of people and situations which you rearrange to meet your needs.
 Fantasies are not about real or whole people and complete situations, but about imaginary, faceless people and unrealistic situations.

 Jesus explained that sexual fantasy is also a violation of the seventh commandment when he said, “Ye have heard that it was said by them of old time, Thou shalt not commit adultery: But I say unto you, That whosoever looketh on a woman to lust after her hath committed adultery with her already in his heart” (Matthew 5:27–28).
 The gospel standard of chastity calls for cleanliness of both thought and action.
 The way to keep your actions appropriate is to keep your thoughts clean.